aspose-tex/Aspose.TeX-Documentation/net/developer-guide/typesetting-tex-input/_index.md

 Below, we will take a look at some examples on various use cases to make understanding easier.

-### **Accepting TeX input from a file system directory, writing output to a file system directory, having XPS as a destination format, and writing terminal output to the console**
+### **Reading TeX input from a file system directory, writing output to a file system directory, setting up XPS as a destination format, and writing terminal output to the console**

 {{< gist "aspose-com-gists" "76c7e5770ac8b3f6d409f6ec60f02030" "Aspose.TeX.Examples-FileSystemInputOutputAndXpsOutput-TakeInputFromFileSystem-WriteOutputToFileSystem-WriteTerminalOutputToConsole.cs" >}}